HiSET Social Studies Study Guide: Introduction

 Step #5: Choose the Answer

-The phrase “advantages and immunities of citizens of the United States” tells us that the correct answer is A: They became U.S. citizens.
-As a result, this question requires little to no analysis.
-However, government documents’ complex language may present challenges to some test takers.
+The phrase “advantages and immunities of citizens of the United States” tells us that the correct answer is A: they became U.S. citizens.
+Thus, this question requires little to no analysis.
+However, the complex language of government documents may present challenges to some test takers.
 If you’re having trouble with comprehension, you can focus on how the text and right answer both use the word “citizens.”
-However, remember that “They remained French citizens.” is also an answer choice.
-A single word, by itself, can’t tell you whether an answer choice is correct.
+However, remember that “they remained French citizens” is also an answer choice.
+A single word by itself can’t tell you whether an answer choice is correct.

 Now that we’ve examined the process of answering a HiSET social studies question, let’s dive into the content categories!